Herro-Sama/comp230-cpd/README.md

 During week four I have found that spent a lot of time doing my usability survey, and collecting data points however I still have a lot of work that needs to be done to the website hosting my usability report.

 ## Week Five
+This week the igda scholarship opened up and I started looking into setting up a not terrible looking portfolio.

+I also had to perform a pitch for my groups game.

+I finished my first assignment however I wish I had spent more time working on it.

+Started my research journals properly now, and have start contributing information to the wiki.